siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/Sharepoint/README.md

 Microsoft SharePoint is a web application platform for common enterprise web requirements.

-The Microsoft SharePoint plug-in for IBM UrbanCode Deploy includes steps to deploy .wsp and .cmp files.
+The Microsoft SharePoint plug-in for IBM DevOps Deploy includes steps to deploy .wsp and .cmp files.
 It is compatible with SharePoint Server 2007, 2010, 2013, and 2016.

 ### Available Steps